UK Council for Psychotherapy

 Jack Kornfield

 Letting Go Of Things & Passing On What Is Of Value To Others The above quote speaks of loving well, grieving to completion and may point towards that when the time is right, everything that comes our way we can choose to pass on for good use with love - not just our money and possessions, but our wisdom, ideas, opportunities, love.
 Yet a part of us may still be invested in not changing, holding onto specific areas we struggle to let go of (see also Chasm), e.g. inevitable little deaths in our life, which can be explored in the counselling.
+When we drop our end of the rope, there is no longer an internal tug of war.

 Counselling London, psychotherapy London, letting go, how to forgive and forget, process of therapy, how to let go of the past, how to forgive someone, asking forgiveness, letting go of the past, Counsellor and Psychotherapist in Camden, central London, NW1

 Releasing & Letting Go A challenge for some is to let go of who we think we should be.
 Ralph Waldo writes Emerson of "What lies behind us and what lies before us are tiny matters compared to what lies within us..")
 Letting go may include discerning what we leave in and what we leave out.
-Often we know that the time is right, when we have to let things go, this could include friendships, objects (see also What We Do With The Will).
+Often we know that the time is right, when we have to let things go, this could include friendships, objects (see also Our Will Energy - What We Do With The Will).
 Sometimes we can become trapped like a bird, holding on to our branch, believing we are not free.
 The branch can't let go of us, and our challenge at times may be to let go of the branch (risking losing some control, being vulnerable), which may seem counter-intuitive (see also Mourning Our Losses).
 Yet as we shed what no longer serves us, we can still hold ourself, be in our ground, remain centred.
 Stuck, we can hold on to things which no longer work (including some of our over-defensiveness), which for some may ferment into depression.
 Giving us permission to let go of the burdens, we no longer wish to carry (especially things out of our hands), may be our desire.
 We may want to simplify our life, question if we need to fight the same old battles any more.
 When we are ready, we can make a decision to let go, trusting what will be, will be, no longer necessarily allowing things from our past to influence our life now, in this moment.
 As the space space opens up, we may become freer, our attitude and perception may change, the choices before us may widen.
 We all have our own pace and often we personally know when the time is right to let go of our over-reliance or attachments to objects, opinions, ideas, thoughts and beliefs.
 This separation, letting go may also apply to our over-attachment to people by letting others be (without expectation or dependency), we are OK and they are OK.
 Disidentifying and letting go of unhelpful associations may support our resilience.
 As we acknowledge this separation, we are more able to respond to loss, boosting our wellbeing.
-When we free ourself from the hold of our past, let go of our attachments, allow things to wash over us, dissolve, we may discover that we don't have to struggle unnecessarily any more, release and let go of any resistances (for what we resist persists), be more able to allow "what is", accept ourselves, loosen up.
+When we free ourself from the hold of our past, let go of our attachments (any attachment that block our free spirit), allow things to wash over us, dissolve, we may discover that we don't have to struggle unnecessarily any more, release and let go of any resistances (for what we resist persists), be more able to allow "what is", accept ourselves, loosen up.
 Our grief can arise and well up from nowhere and grieving our loss, allowing for change and new challenges in our life to emerge, making a fresh start, may also be important to us.
 As we grieve what we need to grieve, surrender, we may be more connected to what we need in our life and relationship.
 Letting go sexually maybe a need for some.
 Some may be drawn to spiritual enquiry.
 We may need to let go of what blocks us in certain areas and we connect to our light:

 Our Past - see Impact Of Our Past alongside: